pospi/talk-solidity-blockchain-intro/solidity-notes.md

 RAM & hard disk are combined since Ethereum's execution *as a program* and its blockchain storage *as state* are fused into the same thing.
 As we'll soon see, "reading a file" is no longer a task we need be concerned with.

 **Ethereum is a low-level system**.
-Think of it like programming for an Onion Omega or Raspberry Pi.
+Think of it like programming for an Arduino board, Onion Omega or Raspberry Pi.
 Resources are extremely scarce.
 There isn't even a floating point unit (yet!).

 ---
+name: solidity-is-not-the-end-all
 # Solidity is not the end-all

 Serpent and LLL can also be written, and likely more efficiently (LLL in particular).
 Try them all out in-browser!